 - Engagement (social interactions, blog post reads, email clicks, content offer downloads)

 This is an intelligent way to build your workflows, too.
-You can have optimized campaigns sent to those who score from 80-100 on your scale.
+You can have optimized campaigns sent to those who have a certain grade or lead score on your scale.
 Anyone who hits those lofty heights gets rerouted to sales for a follow-up call.
+Not sure what a workflow or optimized campaign should look like?
+Check out our list of inbound marketing definitions to get a refresher.

 Why Grading Is Important to Marketers